gohkhoonhiang/coloredlist/README.md

 For `user` and `list_id` not found in `self.get_secure_cookie`, it means that the user is no longer logged in, and we should return `response['redirectUrl'] = "/login"` so that the client can redirect to the login page for user to re-login.
 Otherwise, we will just return `response['redirectUrl'] = "/list"` for the client to refresh the list page.

-We also change our `static/js/list.js` file to handle the new RESTful JSON response from the server.
+We also change our `static/js/list.js` file to handle the new REST-like JSON response from the server.

 ```
 $('.edit-button').click(function() {